patrickgault/Household-Data-Analysis/README.md

 # Household Data Analysis
-A tool for exploring household survey data using ArcPy to conduct Empirical Bayesian Kriging, Cluster and Outlier Analysis, and geographically weighted regression.
+A tool for exploring household survey data using ArcPy to conduct Empirical Bayesian Kriging, Cluster and Outlier Analysis, and Geographically Weighted Regression.